John-Abbott-College/6A6-Notes/labs/lab0.md

----
-layout: post
-title: "Lab 0 - Getting Started"
+# Lab 0 - Getting Started
-permalink: /labs/lab0
-categories: labs
----

 This first lab or tutorial, will walk you through the tools and the proejct structure that will be used for this course.
 ## Ponderation: 0%
 ## Objectives: